How to Do Payroll in Canada: Ultimate Guide

 ---|---|

 Be sure to keep track of where your employee works.
 With over 5,000 miles of shared border, it’s possible that your Canadian employee will come to the US and do work.
-Depending on where the employee does work inside the US, they may be subject to tax withholdings in that state.
-If you’re bringing the employee into the US to work, even for a day, they may also need a visa.
+Depending on where the employee works inside the US, they may be subject to tax withholdings in that state (check our state payroll directory for some help with state-specific rulings).
+If you’re bringing the employee into the US to work, even for a day, they may also need a visa—read our guide on how to sponsor an H1-B visa employee for more information.

 Step 6: Pay Employees